Last Updated: June 17, 2017

 Becoming a financial analyst entails completing very specific educational, training and licensing requirements.
-On the job duties will vary depending on the exact industry the analyst is servicing.
-Being a financial analyst can be a very rewarding career in terms of financial stability and the opportunity for upward career growth.
+The role of a financial analyst will vary depending on the exact industry the analyst is servicing.
+Being a financial analyst can be a very rewarding career in terms of salary and the opportunity for upward career growth.

 In the most general sense, financial analysts are responsible for the daily activities of ledger accounting and reconciliation.
 They also perform a critical role in financial reporting.
 Furthermore, as the job title suggests, they carry out the analysis of a company’s financial situation to ensure the accounting process is correct.
-Perhaps the most important role carried out by an analyst is the compiling of important financial data which is used by business executives to make company wide decisions.
+Perhaps the most important role carried out by an analyst is the compiling of important financial data which is used by business executives to make company-wide decisions.
 The information maintained by an analyst may be used to facilitate strategic business planning and future budget adjustments.

-What Does a Financial Analyst Do?
+What Do Financial Analysts Do?

 How to Become a Financial Analyst

-People desiring to become financial analysts will usually begin their journey by studying at a four year college.
+People desiring to become financial analysts will usually begin their journey by studying at a four-year college.
 Future analysts usually major in business, accounting, economics or math.
 While in college, many potential analysts will do an internship with a firm to get hands on training.
-Many will be hired by the same company through a post graduate interview, yet some find other employment through the on campus interview process at their university.
+Many will be hired by the same company through a post graduate interview, yet some find other employment through the on-campus interview process at their university.
 Following graduation, the future analyst will begin working for the firm or business in a junior level position.
 During this time, they will also study for licensing exams such as the Series 7 or 63.
 The type of licensing required will depend on the specific role and responsibilities of the analyst.

 Where Do Financial Analysts Work?